ComposableFi/composable/docs/docs/products/cvm/specification.md

 ### Program Execution Semantics

 Execution of a program is a two-stage process.

-First, the virtual machine MUST verify that the caller is allowed to execute programs for that specific instance, by verifying that the caller is one of the owners.
-Third, the instructions are iterated over and executed.
-Implementors MUST execute each instruction in the provided order and MUST update the IP register after each instruction is executed.
+1. First, the virtual machine MUST verify that the caller is allowed to execute programs for that specific instance, by verifying that the caller is one of the owners.
+2. Second, the instructions are iterated over and executed.

+Implementers MUST execute each instruction in the provided order and MUST update the IP register after each instruction is executed.
 After each instruction is executed, the result register MUST be set to the return value of the instruction.
-The Executor SHOULD NOT mangle the return values but store them as returned.
-Because the return values are chain specific, the actual structure is left *undefined*.
+The executor SHOULD NOT alter the return values but store them as returned.
+Because the return values are chain-specific, the actual structure is left undefined.

 If an error is encountered by executing an instruction, the defined transactional behavior for that instruction should be abided by.
-All instructions defined in this document require the transaction to be aborted on failure, however, subsequent addendums may define new instructions with different behavior.
+All instructions defined in this documentation require the transaction to be aborted on failure.
+However, subsequent addendums may define new instructions with different behavior.

 After the final instruction has been executed and registers are set, the execution stops and the transaction ends.

 See Appendix A for the algorithm.

 ## CVM Execution Semantics